ada-lang-io/ada-lang-io/docs/projects-to-work-on.md

 - **[HAC](https://github.com/zertovitch/hac)** is a small and limited Ada compiler, but it could make use of some help for those interested in compilers and Ada.
+- **A component based Ada compiler** based upon LLVM which provides Ada with the same kind of tooling that CLang provides to the C-likes, i.e.
+  - Construction of Ada AST's programmatically from other projects.
+  - JIT compiled Ada from a REPL or from within other projects.
+  - Importing of foreign libraries written in other languages by using the CLang libraries for that import, adding a `pragma C[PP]_Header ("path/filename.h[pp]");` after a `with` clause could help.
+  - The compiler-compilers below could aid in the creation of such tooling.

 ### Compiler-compilers